top of page

 Relaxing on deck

-Passenger facilities are primarily located on two decks with cabins forward and amenities aft so Moby Otta is easy to navigate.
+Passenger facilities are primarily located on two decks with cabins forward and amenities aft so, Moby Otta is easy to navigate.

 Deck plan